Who We Are

 David Costello – Principal:

 David founded Rising Tide Associates after a decade of successful leadership as Managing Director of a Boston and Washington D.C. based public affairs firm.
-David has applied his expertise to clients in the defense, association management, manufacturing, non-profit, and outdoor industries, developing new products, creating new channels to markets, growing organizations and gaining them gain entree to significant new business opportunities.
-As a registered federal lobbyist, David interacts regularly with key administrative and legislative offices for Appropriations , Armed Services, Small Business and Homeland Security and has long-standing relationships with program managers at military development labs across the country.
+David has applied his expertise to clients in the defense, association management, manufacturing, non-profit, and outdoor industries, developing new products, creating new channels to markets, growing organizations and gaining them entry to significant new business opportunities.
+As a registered federal lobbyist, David interacts regularly with key administrative and legislative offices for Appropriations , Armed Services, Small Business, the Defense Logistics agency, Homeland Security and the White House and has long-standing relationships with program managers at military development labs across the country.

 In 2009, David co-founded the Warrior Protection and Readiness Coalition (WPRC) www.warriorprotection.net, a not-for-profit 501(c)(6) organization.
-David grew the WPRC from original concept to a robust membership consisting of more than 34 leading companies in the organizational clothing and personal protective equipment space.
+David grew the WPRC from original concept to a robust membership consisting of more than 60 leading companies in the organizational clothing and personal protective equipment space.
 David led the effort to educate Congress on the need for sustained, base budget funding for the critical clothing and equipment that protects America’s men and women in uniform .
 He created the WPRC brand architecture, led the development of all government relations, business development, marketing, and public relations efforts of the coalition.
-Through his advocacy efforts, the WPRC successfully achieved supporting congressional language in the Fiscal Year 2010, 2011, 2012 and 2013 National Defense Authorization Acts.
+Through his advocacy efforts, the WPRC successfully achieved supporting congressional language in the Fiscal Years 2010 through 2022 National Defense Authorization Acts.

 David has co-authored more than a dozen U.S. patents in the area of advanced materials.
 He holds a B.S. degree from the University of New Hampshire and is active on the Boards of the Appalachian Mountain Club, The Conservation Alliance and The Trustees of Reservations.
 Through his pro bono efforts he has advocated for the protection of public lands throughout the Northeast.